 This historic city is known as the city of a hundred churches due to its many churches.
 It is also known as the city of ceramics due to its many pottery shops.

 Some tours that are available in Lucca include walking tours, food tasting and a glass blowing tour.
 But my favorite thing to do in Lucca is really just to wander and get lost, which is easy.
-Walking around this old-world town will make you feel like you have been transported back in time.
+Walking around this old-world town center will make you feel like you have been transported back in time.

 Here are my favorite things to do in Lucca Italy